 Neighbourhood Streets - Policy

-The City of Calgary is testing a Neighbourhood Streets Pilot Policy with the goal of creating streets where neighbours of all ages and abilities can connect and have access to safe, comfortable travel options.
+The City of Calgary created a Neighbourhood Streets Policy, with the goal of creating streets where neighbours of all ages and abilities can connect and have access to safe, comfortable travel options.

 The new policy replaces Calgary’s 2003 Traffic Calming Policy and: